Players Weekend means Yankees break with uniform tradition | New Country 923

 Even now, the Yankees prohibit beards and long hair.
 They don’t wear alternate tops on Sundays or black ones every so often to be fashionable, as many other teams do.

 Gardner said he didn’t want anything written on the back of his jersey, but was told that wasn’t an option.
-So he opted for his full last name.
+So he went with his full last name.

 Simple.

 “My thought is, it’s a three-day thing so it doesn’t really change the tradition of the Yankees.
-It doesn’t really change what the pinstripes stand for and not having your name on the back of your jersey.
-It’s something that they’re trying to do for the good of baseball and the good of charities.
-And I think that’s a good thing,” manager Joe Girardi said.
-“I’m OK with it.
-It is different.
-I’m sure we’re going to see some wild things out there.
+It doesn’t really change what the pinstripes stand for,” manager Joe Girardi said.
+“I’m sure we’re going to see some wild things out there.
 Probably something I never imagined that I would see on a field.
 But after these three days, I won’t have to look at it again for a year.”

 Marlins manager Don Mattingly, a former Yankees star, planned to wear a tribute patch for Pete Studer, his Little League coach from ages 9-12.